Wind-WindKids/winding/samples/sophieandwind/sun.md

 “Thank you, Mom.”

-Sophie turned and ran toward the park.
+Sophie turned and walked toward the park.

 --
 kite_in_trouble: spread, landscape-oriented
 --
 @left: page, text
+In the park, Sophie saw three kids from a kite workshop she and Wind had been leading, where kids would make and fly dragon kites.

-In the wide grass, three younger kids were trying to get a kite into the air.
+They were trying to launch a genormous dragon kite.
-It flopped and spun in the wind, a jagged tear in its bright plastic sail.

-“We can fix it,” Sophie said.
+It kept going out of alignment, twisting its tail, then flopping right back down onto the kids.

+Sophie looked at it for a while, then walked over.
+“Hi!
+Need some help?” she asked,
+“I see what’s wrong.
+We can fix it.”

-But when she checked her pockets, all she found was two pencils, a paper square, and a phone.
+But when she checked her pockets, all she found was two pencils, a paper square, and a phone,
-“We need tape.”
+“But we do need tape,” she said.

 @right: page, image
-Three kids holding a sagging kite, Sophie kneeling beside them, examining the tear.
+Three kids across the grass field, a huge dragon kite tumbling down on them.
+Sophie walking.
 Sunlit grass, playful breeze.

 --
 pharmacy_closed: page, text, centered
 --
 She thought of the pharmacy,
 but Madame Madeleine—
-who always kept a roll of every kind of tape behind the counter—
+who always kept a roll of every kind of tape behind the counter — was away, she remembered seeing the pharmacy door locked.
-was away.

 --
 texting_wind: page, portrait-oriented, image
 --
+Then she tried texting Wind.

 @image:
-Close-up of Sophie’s phone screen as she texts: *Got a kite emergency — bring tape?*
+Close-up of Sophie’s phone screen as she texts:
+*Got a kite emergency — bring tape?*
 Three dots appear… then vanish.
 Next message: *Later.*